HOME » About our business » Support for Students with Disabilities » Kansai Student Support Staff with Disabilities (KSSK)

 ◆Venue:

-Faculty and staff who are involved in or interested in supporting students with disabilities at universities and junior colleges in the Kansai region
+Faculty and staff who are involved in or interested in supporting students with disabilities at universities and junior colleges in the Kansai area

 60 (first-come, first-served basis)